• Skip to main content

 4. Write the time and temperature - Write down the date when you froze the dough and the baking time and temperature instructions from the cookie’s recipe.

-1. Cut out your cookies into cutouts - Follow the recipe instructions on cutting out your cookies.
+1. Cut out your cookie dough.
+Follow the recipe instructions to make the cutouts.

-2. Place it on a baking sheet lined with parchment paper and freeze it for 4-5 hours - Freezing the dough on a baking sheet prevents the cookie cutouts from deforming and sticking together later.
+2. Place the cutouts on a baking sheet lined with parchment paper and freeze for 4-5 hours.
+Arranging them on a baking sheet prevents the cookie cutouts from losing their shape and/or sticking together later.

-From the storage container, separate your cookie dough cutouts and balls and place them on a baking sheet lined with parchment paper.
+1. Arrange the balls or cutouts about 2 inches apart on a baking sheet lined with parchment paper.

-You can also bake them directly out of the freezer and simply add 1-2 minutes instead of the original baking time on the recipe.
-Make sure to watch your cookies during the last few minutes to see if they are already baked enough.
+You can also bake them directly out of the freezer.
+To do this, simply add 1-2 minutes to the recipe's baking time.
+To prevent them from burning, be sure to watch your cookies during the last few minutes of bake time.

 Cookie dough logs and discs